Frequently Asked Questions – FAQ

 We do expect students to be able to use basic word processing programs (i.e. Microsoft Word), as well as access Internet websites.
 WOU offers technical assistance in case you have any problems with your course.
 The majority of students find online classes easy to navigate and conducive to learning.

 Do I need special software to take an online course?

 For most classes, you will only need an internet connection, a compatible browser, and a word processing program (i.e. Microsoft Word).
 Fortunately, most browsers are compatible.
 A few courses may require other programs and the instructor will give you that information at the beginning of class

 Is it possible to meet with an advisor and/or instructor for face-to-face help?

 Yes!
 Please contact professors via email to set up an appointment.
 You may also contact the Criminal Justice Department at (503) 838-8733 for help setting up a meeting.

 What is the practicum requirement for the BA/BS degree?

-All CJ majors are required to complete a practicum placement worth 12 credits.
-This practicum is 400 hours of professional experience in a field agency.
+All CJ majors are required to complete a practicum placement worth 4 credits.
+This practicum is 132 hours of professional experience in a field agency.
 You can do this practicum with an agency of your choice.
-If you choose to complete your practicum with your employer, you cannot receive payment for the 400 hours of practicum experience.
-For more information, see the Practicum Requirements Document.
-Students must also submit an Application for Practicum Placement at least three terms prior to beginning their practicum.
+For more information, see the Practicum Essentials.
+Students must also submit an Practicum Application at least three terms prior to beginning their practicum.

-What if my current employment schedule prevents me from completing the 400-hour unpaid practicum experience?
+What if my current employment schedule prevents me from completing the practicum experience?